hyperledger-gerrit-archive/fabric-sdk-py/docs/tutorial.md

  * orderer.example.com
    * orderer.example.com

+* Note: make sure `configtxgen` is in the 'PATH' by `command -v configtxgen` which returns the path to the tool
+* Also, it is recmmended that you set logging level to DEBUG or INFO when you meet a problem

 If you want to understand more details on starting up a fabric network, feel free to see the [Building Your First Network](https://hyperledger-fabric.readthedocs.io/en/latest/build_network.html) tutorial.

 ### 0.3.
 Create the Connection Profile